 Of those respondents who have family or friends abroad, most (71%) have monthly contact.
 No collective remittances or diaspora investments by international migrants were reported.
-While one-fifth of young adults' households (20%) had received remittances in the past year, they were not the most important source of income for any household (0%).
+While one-fifth of young adults' households with migrant family members, relatives or friends (20%) had received remittances in the past year, they were not the most important source of income for any household (0%).
 One development project, Kankan Cotton Project, aimed to increase the productivity of the cotton sector, in part by building new routes and rural tracks to Dialakoro.
 However, the roads have not been maintained and this isolation has impacted mobility.
 Unable to take the road, many cross the river on overloaded canoes, with risks for their security.